digital-nomad-cheng/Hair_Segmentation_Keras/README.md

 - [ ] port to iOS using CoreML
 - [ ] port to iOS using ncnn
-- [-] tutorial about how to serve the model using tensorflow serving and use the results for hair color prediction
+- [x] tutorial about how to serve the model using tensorflow serving and use the results for hair color prediction
 - [ ] update to TensorFlow2.0 Keras API